akhiadber/banana_dqn/README.md

 ### Instructions

 Follow the instructions in `Navigation.ipynb` to see the training and performance of the trained agent.
+Best pre-trained weights are saved in file 'checkpoint_final.pth'.